spartusch/spartusch.github.com/support/martslists.md

 * *Can Mart's Lists learn different suggestions for different lists?*
   Yes.
 Suggestions and their intervals are always unique to each list.

+* *How can I reorder lists and items?*
+	Tap on the action button in the upper left or right corner and select "Reorder Lines".
+You can also tap and hold on any list to enable the edit mode.

 {% include support_footer.md %}